ohdongha/OrthNet/README.md

 	```
 	create_pairwiseBLAST_commands.py ProjectID -M -n "--max-seqs 10" > ProjectID_pairwiseMMseqs2.bash
 	```
-	After running all MMseqs2 commands, the results can be converted to input #3 in the same way as above:
+	After running the MMseqs2 command (_ProjectID_pairwiseMMseqs2.sh_), the results can be converted to input #3 in the same way as above:
 	```
 	for f in out__*.mmseqs2.txt; do f2=${f##*out__}; cut -f1,2 $f | uniq > BestHits__${f2%%.mmseqs2.txt}.list; done
 	mkdir ./BHPairs.mms; mv BestHits__*.list ./BHPairs.mms
 	```
+	(Note that when MMseqs2 was used for input #2, _BHPairs.bln_ in the all following steps below should be replaced with _BHPairs.mms_)

 ---
 ## Running CLfinder